Today’s opening times

 Aluminium window frames are popular for their durability and this makes them a solid long-term investment.
 Aluminium frames are popular for their durability and this makes them a solid long-term investment.
 They look good with slimmer frames and offer a sleeker contemporary look compared to uPVC.

-The average price for new windows with an aluminium frame is 25% more than uPVC but around 25% cheaper than timber.
+The guide price for new aluminium windows is 25% more than uPVC but around 25% cheaper than timber.

 Installing wooden windows is a long-term investment in your home as you pay a premium for the material, but they are highly desired and can add significant value to a property.
 Wooden windows look beautiful and authentic and are usually standard requirement for period properties and conservation areas.
 Nothing can compare to the stunning appeal of a newly varnished frame and the richness of real wood grain.